SkyELITE21/baybay_dsi/README.md

 3. Emilio Aguinaldo.

 There are 3 time periods in the game.
-1. Pre Spanish Colonial
+1. Pre Spanish Colonial Era
 (Where you play as Lapu Lapu)
-2. Spanish Colonial
+2. Spanish Colonial Era
 (Where you play as Andres Bonifacio
-3. Post Spanish Colonial
+3. Post Spanish Colonial Era
 (Where you play as Emilio Aguinaldo)

 **For more details** _see_ [Baybay Downfall: Spanish Invasion Wiki](https://github.com/SkyELITE21/baybay_dsi/wiki).